The Paths to Choreography Extraction: Related Work

 \smallpar{Choreographic Programming} The state of the art for extraction in choreographic programming is~\cite{CMS14}, where synchronous processes with finite behavior are typed using the multiplicative-additive fragment of linear logic.
 Our approach is significantly more expressive, bringing support for recursion and asynchronous communication.
 Also, the proof theory in~\cite{CMS14} requires that there are no cycles in the structure of connections among processes.
 We do not have this limitation.

-\smallpar{Choreography Specifications} To the best of our knowledge, the state of the art for extracting choreography specifications is~\cite{LTY15}, which captures more behaviors than previous works with similar objectives~\cite{MYH09,LT12}.
+\smallpar{Choreography Specifications} To the best of our knowledge, the state of the art for extracting choreography specifications is~\cite{LTY15}, which captures more behaviors than previous works with similar objectives~\cite{LT12,MYH09}.

-Extraction in~\cite{LTY15} is more restrictive wrt to asynchrony, requiring that all traces and choices of each process in the network are represented in the synchronous transition system of the network.
-This means that networks that are safe because of asynchronous communication are not extracted in~\cite{LTY15}.
+Extraction in~\cite{LTY15} is more restrictive wrt.\ to asynchrony, requiring all process traces and choices to be represented in the synchronous transition system of the network.
+Thus, networks that are safe because of asynchronous communication are not extracted in~\cite{LTY15}.
 Instead, our extraction can deal with programs that use multiparty asynchronous exchange, where multiple processes exchange values by exploiting asynchronous communication.
 As a consequence, we can extract the alternating 2-bit protocol implemented via asynchronous exchange in \S~\ref{sec:async}, which is deadlocked under a synchronous semantics and thus cannot be extracted in~\cite{LTY15}.
-Our extraction is the first capturing systems that are not correctly approximated by a synchronous semantics (cf.~\cite{BB11}).
+Our extraction is the first capturing systems that are not correctly approximated by synchronous semantics (cf.~\cite{BB11}).
+A precise characterization of the class of extractable systems is thus an interesting future direction.

-To circumvent the limitation that asynchronous exchange is not supported, the choreographies in~\cite{LTY15} support a notion of local concurrency: processes can have internal threads.
+To circumvent the limitation that asynchronous exchange is not supported, choreographies in~\cite{LTY15} support local concurrency: processes can have internal threads.
 This opens up for an alternative formulation of the alternating 2-bit protocol, where the two participants use two threads each.
-However, using automata equipped with local threads make their choreographies harder to read.
+However, these choreographies are harder to read.
 As an example, compare our choreography for the alternating 2-bit protocol in \S~\ref{sec:async} to that obtained with the automata in~\cite{LTY15} (given in~\cite{DY12}, Protocol~7 in Example~2.1).
 Our formulation is a simple recursive procedure with two exchanges, whereas the control flow in~\cite{DY12} is rather intricate and uses three different operators (fork, join, and merge) at different places to compose two separate loops.
 In our opinion, our choreographies follow the principles of structured programming to a greater extent, and are simpler; also because coordination happens only through communication.